Chapter 9: Ecology, Evolution, and Animal Behavior

 This chapter covers materials for the allied fields of ecology, evolution, and animal behavior.
 Ecology is "the study of the interrelationships between organisms and their natural environment, both living and nonliving."
 Conservation biology and environmentalism are closely related, but not extensively covered in this chapter.
 Evolution is "the gradual process by which the present diversity of plant and animal life arose from the earliest and most primitive organisms."
-See also Genetics, for related materials.
-Animal behavior, “the activities that constitute an animal’s response to its external environment”, here encompasses all biological subdisciplines including ethology, sociobiology and behavioral ecology.
-Human behavior and comparative psychology are largely excluded from consideration, and neurobiology is covered in the Anatomy and Physiology.
+See also Chapter 7, “Genetics”, for related materials.
+Animal behavior, “the activities that constitute an animal’s response to its external environment”, here encompasses all biological sub-disciplines including ethology, sociobiology and behavioral ecology.
+Human behavior and comparative psychology are largely excluded from consideration, and neurobiology is covered in Chapter 11.

 Founded 1883, 700 members.
 Professional naturalists.
 Affiliated with the American Association for the Advancement of Science.
 Sponsors The American Naturalist.
 Web site primarily for membership information; includes online directory.
 Offers Young Investigator’s Prizes, Sewall Wright Award, and E.O.
 Wilson Naturalist Award.

 - Animal Behavior Society (ABS).
 Indiana University, 402 N Park Ave., Bloomington, IN 47408.
 E-Mail: email@example.com.
 URL: http://animalbehaviorsociety.org.